StefVuck/InteractiveSolarSystem/README.md

 - Click on Voyager spacecraft to see information about their missions
 - On Earth's page, you can see the ISS orbiting and visit the detailed Moon page
 - On Jupiter's page, you can see all four Galilean moons orbiting and explore their details
+- On Saturn's page, you can explore Titan with its distinctive orange atmosphere and methane lakes
+- On Mars' page, you can see its two irregularly shaped moons, Phobos and Deimos
+- On Pluto's page, you can see its large moon Charon, which forms a binary system with Pluto
 - Use the navigation menu at the top with planetary icons to quickly jump to any planet
-- Click once on planets with moons (Earth and Jupiter) to open a dropdown menu of their moons
+- Click once on planets with moons (Earth, Jupiter, Saturn, Mars, and Pluto) to open a dropdown menu of their moons
 - Double-click on these planets to go directly to the planet page
 - On individual planet pages, you can rotate and zoom in/out to explore the 3D models
 - Look for interesting facts orbiting in the system - they periodically change!